 What’s the point in trying to develop such a checklist?

 To all those, I ask, “Why should we wear a seat-belt when there are hundreds of risks one faces while driving?”

 We possibly can’t manage all risks, but some risks can actually be predicted and hence better managed.

-Some of BA major risks that I have come across in my business career are below:
+Some of the major business analysis risks that I have come across in my career as a BA are:

-(These are not in priority or order – We can do that later).
+(These are not in the order of priority- We can do that later).